Medicine in Turkey

 But I want to explain how you can find it yourself so you can always find what you need!

-One of the medicines I used a lot, especially in the fall, is Mucinex.
-I really use all the allergy medicines but it is the one I didn’t think would be here.
+One of the ones I used a lot, especially in the fall, is Mucinex.
+I didn’t think I would be able to find it here.

-You can see the chart below for equivalent Turkish counterparts.
+You can see the chart below for equivalent counterparts like Miralax or Imodium in Turkey.

 With this page, you can look at what is available for specific treatments.
-For instance, say you have allergies or swelling, or sinusitis, you can select that treatment and see the available medicines in Turkey.
+For instance, say you have allergies, swelling, or sinusitis, you can select that treatment and see the available medicines in Turkey.

 With this page, you can look up specific medicine and see its equivalent here in Turkey.
 It doesn’t tell you if you need a prescription or not just that it is available.